UP | HOME

 SPOT_XCNF

-Assign a folder path to this variable to generate XCNF files whenever SAT-based minimization is used - the file is outputed as "incr.xcnf" in the specified directory.
+Assign a folder path to this variable to generate XCNF files whenever SAT-based minimization is used - the file is output as "incr.xcnf" in the specified directory.
 This feature works only with an external SAT-solver.
 See SPOT_SATSOLVER to know how to provide one.
 Also note that this needs an incremental approach without restarting the encoding i.e "sat-minimize=3,param=-1" for ltl2tgba and ltl2tgta or "incr,param=-1" for autfilt (see sat-minimize options described above or autfilt man page).
 The XCNF format is the one used by the SAT incremental competition.

 BIBLIOGRAPHY